 Currently the Alameda County Public Works Agency (ACPWA) "...is responsible for the management and operation of infrastructure including streets, bridges and flood control facilities, such as pump stations and stormwater conveyance infrastructure.
 ACPWA manages the planning, design, construction and maintenance of these facilities which will become a new City responsibility.
-Additionally, the Agency issuance of permits and inspection of private developments."22 Development services will become a new City responsibility.
+Additionally, the Agency facilitates private development through the review and issuance of permits and inspection of private developments."22 Development services will become a new City responsibility.